American Diabetes Association: Finances

-The ADA aims to give individuals with diabetes access to the care they need to optimize their health.
-To work towards achieving this mission, the organization places effort into funding research projects that help minority groups navigate diabetes.
-The ADA works with various colleges, local governments, and companies to promote healthy lifestyles.
-They also fund research looking to control risk factors associated with diabetes, as seen in a recently published article discussing the role of microglia immune cells in diet-induced obesity.
-96% of ADA funded researchers remain dedicated to careers in diabetes science, every $1 the ADA invests in diabetes research leads to $12.47 in additional research funding.

 Pay-to-play lawsuit

 In 2023, Elizabeth Hanna, ex-chief nutritionist of the ADA, filed a whistleblower lawsuit claiming that the organisation accepted corporate money in exchange for recommending recipes that could harm people with diabetes.
 Hanna alleged that she was fired for refusing to endorse high amounts of Splenda in salads; ADA's scientific journal indicated that artificial sweeteners may raise the risk of type-2 diabetes.